-But while you might know how to add fresh value to each level of the funnel to keep customer engaged, you might wonder how to make your resume just as engaging.
+But while you might know how to add fresh value to each level of the funnel to keep customer engaged, you might wonder how to make your resume just as enthralling.

 Never fear!
-We’ve distilled years of experience into these three resume templates and some handy advice to help you build momentum.
+We’ve distilled years of experience into these three growth marketing manager resume templates and some handy advice to help you build momentum.

 Growth Marketing Manager Resume